 Step 1.
 Earn a Speech Therapy Degree: Complete a Master’s Degree Program in Speech-Language Pathology

-To become a licensed SLP in Washington State, you must first earn a master’s degree in speech-language pathology from a Board approved institution.
+To become a licensed SLP in Washington State, you must first earn a master’s degree in speech-language pathology that’s earned accreditation through the American Speech-Language-Hearing Association Council on Academic Accreditation (CAA).

 Undergraduate Requirements